aleksifuna/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo "hello $USER": prints hello user where user is the current linux user printev:lists environment variables
-set: lists all local variables and environment variables and functions export BEST="School": creates a global variable school echo $(($TRUEKNOWLEDGE+128)):adds 128 to the value of TRUEKNOWLEDGE and prints the answer echo $((POWER/DIVIDE)): prints the results of POWER/DIVIDE echo $((BREATH**LOVE)):displays the result of BREATH to the power LOVE
+set: lists all local variables and environment variables and functions BEST="School":creates a local variable export BEST="School": creates a global variable echo $(($TRUEKNOWLEDGE+128)):adds 128 to the value of TRUEKNOWLEDGE and prints the answer echo $((POWER/DIVIDE)): prints the results of POWER/DIVIDE echo $((BREATH**LOVE)):displays the result of BREATH to the power LOVE